José Luis Mejía

 Jose Luis Mejia Huaman (born 1969) is a Peruvian writer.
 He was born in Lima, Peru in 1969 and currently lives in Singapore, teaching Spanish to students at the Singapore American School.

 He received a Bachelor's degree in Law and Political sciences from the National University of San Marcos, and he concluded his doctorate studies at the same university.
 He also studied at the Pontifical Catholic University of Peru, where he received a Bachelor's degree of Education.

 Since 1993 his poetry has been published in many newspapers and specialized magazines in countries such as, Peru, Chile, United States, Argentina, Spain, México, Uruguay, Colombia, Brazil, Puerto Rico and France.
-As well as having edited several Spanish American anthologies, he has also published several books.
+As well as having edited several Spanish American anthologies, he has also published several newspapers.

+Some of his poems have been set to music by the prominent Indonesian composer / pianist Ananda Sukarlan and have since entered the repertoire of art song for medium voice & piano.